Have More, Better Ideas: Start An Idea Journal

 If you want to be more creative and develop better ideas, one of the first steps should be to start an idea journal… your place to jot down ideas, questions, and observations… anything that comes to mind.

-Having your idea journal handy when you have a neat idea, inspiration, question will allow you to capture ideas before they slip away.
+Having your idea journal handy when you have a neat idea, inspiration, or a question it will allow you to capture ideas before they slip away.

 Michael Gelb in his book How To Think Like Leonardo writes…